taliabahar/CMSI488/README.md

 #### Inkling Example

 ```
-function findGreatest(a is Num, b is Num, c is Num) Num {
+function findGreatest(a is Num, b is Num, c is Num) is Num {
     if (a >= b and a >= c) {
         gimme x
     } else if (b >= a and b >= c) {